 - 1. Ensures that all individuals working under his/her direction are informed and familiar with the location and operation of the emergency eye/face wash and shower equipment, routes of egress, and the specific safety rules and requirements for each applicable lab. - 2.
 Works with department head to ensure that emergency eye/face washes and showers are provided for laboratories and other areas as required by this program document. - 3.
 Ensures that emergency eye/face washes and showers installed in their areas are tested and inspected weekly as specified in this program document. - 4.
-Trains students and employees who may be exposed to hazardous materials on the location and proper use of the equipment." - Reports any deficiencies to the FAMA Service Center (Phone: 575-5050) for repairs and to EH&S.
+Trains students and employees who may be exposed to hazardous materials on the location and proper use of the equipment." - Reports any deficiencies to the Zone supervisors/FAMA Service Center for repairs and to EHS.
+(Work request can be initiated by contacting the Zone supervisors (Use the Facilities Management Campus Services Building Maintenance page to find your zone.
+Click the zone to open link to see their respective buildings.) or the FAMA Service Center (Phone: 575-5050).
+Annual test failures must be corrected immediately by FAMA.